The rise of dark mode in UI design

 Dark mode or light mode, which are you?

-I’m a strictly dark mode user.
-Practically everything I use day-to-day comes with dark mode: from my phone to Slack.
-Even the NHS Test & Trace app has one.
-I can’t explain why, but dark mode is just better (sorry light moders, you’re wrong).
+I’m strictly a dark mode user.
+Practically every app or digital platform I use, day-to-day, comes with a dark mode UI option.
+Even the NHS Test & Trace app has a dark mode.
+I can’t explain why, but it seems absolutely clear to me that dark mode is just better (sorry light moders, you’re wrong).

-There are a few who continue to resist the rise of dark mode.
-Most Google products don’t have the option for one, although that looks set to change soon (which is a relief – I once tried a browser plugin to invert the colours of Google Docs, but it didn’t look right).
+There are a few who continue to resist the rise of dark mode, however.
+Most Google products don’t have the option, for example, although that looks set to change soon.

-Where did this trend come from?
-And, why do people feel so strongly about it?
+So, where did this movement towards dark user interfaces come from, and why do people feel so strongly about it?

 A brief history of dark mode

 Once upon a time, there was only dark mode.
 The earliest computer monitors, powered by cathode ray tubes (CRT), were monochromatic by default.
-It was not until the release of the Apple II in 1977, and then the Atari 800 in 1979, that primitive colour displays started to appear in personal computers.
+It was not until the release of the Apple II in 1977 that primitive colour displays started to appear in personal computers.
 Even then, it was not until the late 1980s that computer interfaces began to enjoy a wide range of colours.

-Strangely, while these early computers may have lacked colour, they did enjoy a technology we’re very familiar with these days: touchscreens, as seen with the Fairlight CMI released in 1979.
+Strangely, while these early computers may have lacked colour, they did enjoy a technology we’re very familiar with today – touchscreens, as seen with the Fairlight CMI released in 1979.

-We’d stick with these CRTs through to the mid-noughties, when LCD ushered in a revolution in the way we designed computers.
-Seemingly overnight big, boxy CRTs were replaced by elegant LCD flat screens.
-You can actually see this transition with Apple’s iMac.
-While the original CRT-based model is regarded as an icon of industrial design, the iMac G4 – released only 4 years later – took Apple in a radical new direction not too dissimilar from where they are today.
+We’d stick with these CRTs through to the mid-noughties until slimline liquid crystal display (LCD) screen technology ushered in a revolution.
+Seemingly overnight, big, boxy CRTs were replaced by elegant flat screens.
+While Apple’s original CRT-based iMac is regarded as an icon of industrial design, the LCD based iMac G4 – released only 4 years later – was arguably the bigger step, taking Apple in a radical new direction.

 Dark mode evangelism

-Dark moders are proselytizing the cause across the internet by touting a range of benefits: longer battery life, improved legibility and reduced eye strain.
-But, are any of those actually true?
-In terms of battery life, you’ll need an OLED screen to see any benefits.
-And when it comes to legibility and eye strain, anyone who has sat through a class on the fundamentals of graphic design has had it hammered into them that black text on a white background is the ideal in legibility – there’s a reason you’ve never read a novel with white text on black paper.
+When it comes to legibility and eye strain, things are far less clear cut.
+Anyone who sits through a class on the fundamentals of UX design has it hammered into them that black text on a white background is the ideal in legibility – there’s a reason you’ve never read a novel with white text on black paper.

 However, there are exceptions.
 Many code editors, from Vim to VS Code, default to dark mode.
 Code is, by definition, visually complex.
-By using dark mode, these editors help you focus on individual parts of a screen, providing somewhat of a visual respite from overstimulation.
-Colours, which stand out against the contrast, break up complex blocks of code into something that is easier to scan.
+By using dark mode, these editors can help users focus on individual parts of a screen, providing somewhat of a visual respite from overstimulation.
+Colours, which stand out against the contrast break up complex blocks of code into something easier to scan.